 - Is there a Migration & cloning feature?

 Best WordPress Backup Plugins

 Now let us look into the list.
 I have arranged the list based on my personal preference.
 However, each plugin differs from others in terms of features and ease of use.
 So, choose one based on your specific requirements.

-UpdraftPlus is probably the best option available for backing up WordPress without spending money.
-I have used it on my own sites and it worked great.
+UpdraftPlus is probably the best option available for backing up WordPress without spending any money.
+I have used it on my own sites and it has worked great so far.
 For me, the option to store it to Google Drive or DigitalOcean Spaces is the top reason to choose UpdraftPlus.
-Many other plugins offer this for premium only.
+Many other plugins offer remote storage option in the premium version only.